 Use food coloring gel.
 Using food coloring gel is the best way to go.
 It is already similar consistency of the icing so it will not add more liquid to it like you would do if you were using liquid food coloring.

-Make more icing then you think you are going to need.
-I find it hard to get the exact color a second time when I am making this icing so I always suggest making more of a color then you might need.
-It is better to have left over icing then having to make more and it not being the exact same color.
+Make more icing than you think you are going to need.
+I find it hard to get the exact color a second time when I am making this icing so I always suggest making more of color than you might need.
+It is better to have leftover icing then having to make more and it not being the exact same color.

 Royal Icing colors get darker as it dries.
 When you are making royal icing colored keep in mind that when the icing dries the colors will become darker.

 You can make this icing ahead of time and store it, or if you find yourself with leftover cookie icing after you have decorated your cookies you can store it to use for later.
 To store the icing all you have to do is put it in an airtight container in the fridge.

-It will keep in the refrigerate for up to 2 weeks.
+It will keep in the refrigerator for up to 2 weeks.
 When you want to use it again, just let it come back to room temperature before working with it again.

 Royal Icing Recipe Ingredients

 - confectioners sugar (Powdered sugar)

 - water.
 (You will need more if you are thinning out your frosting)

 - clear flavoring extract (Optional, if you are choosing to flavor your icing)

 - Gel Food Coloring.
 If you plan to color the frosting.

 How to Make Royal Icing

 Combine the sugar and meringue powder in the bowl of an electric mixer fitted with the paddle attachment.
 Mix on low speed until well combined.

 Next, add a clear extract to make your frosting take on different flavors if you want to.

 Color icing with desired food colors by blending a drop of coloring into the icing.